Pros and Cons of Owning Two Homes

 When it comes to financial planning for two homes, it can be tempting to just look at your potential monthly mortgage payment, but the costs don't end there.
 Factor in any taxes and the need for extra emergency cash if anything needs to be repaired.

-At WaFd Bank, we recommend having 20% down, but you'll need at least 10% to qualify.
+Putting down 20% is recommended, but you'll need at least 10% to qualify.
 This way, you'll save on your payments and will be more likely to have your offer accepted by the buyer.
 Because a second mortgage adds more financial pressure for you as a buyer, lenders also look for a higher credit score and more cash reserves.